luxonis/datadreamer/README.md

 - `--image_tester_patience`: Patience level for image tester.
 Default is 1.
 - `--lm_quantization`: Quantization to use for Mistral language model.
 Choose between `none` and `4bit`.
 Default is `none`.
 - `--batch_size_prompt`: Batch size for prompt generation.
 Default is 64.
+- `--batch_size_annotation`: Batch size for annotation.
+Default is 8.
 - `--device`: Choose between `cuda` and `cpu`.
 Default is cuda.
 - `--seed`: Set a random seed for image and prompt generation.
 Default is 42.